apocalyptech/snakebirdsolver/README.md

 	  |
 	  O

-The first number should match the number used in the level definition.
+Later in the `Level` section, the map uses the number `0` to place the object into the map, which is what matches the "Decoration 0" part of the definition.

 	Level: <identifier>